An Outdoor Brand and Retailer Collaboration: Digital Marketing Case Study

 Working with bricks-and-mortar retailers on collaborative marketing projects offers brands a unique opportunity to present their products to an already captivated, localised audience.
 For outdoor brands, these kinds of collaborations are especially important.
 Not only have outdoor retailers cultivated interest and engaged local followings, but many of the stores represent one of the few voices directly linked to the outdoor destinations that the industry is built around.
 Whether they act as a pit stop for supplies, a meeting point before excursions, or even as a source for local tips and advice for visitors to the area, an outdoor store’s on and offline presence is viewed as more than a simple shopping outlet — it’s an outdoor community hub.

-For Swiss-based climbing and outdoor brand, Mammut, continuing to gain visibility in the Peak District was an essential part of their ongoing strategy in the UK.
+Following successive, UK-focused content marketing and social advertising campaigns, Swiss-based climbing and outdoor brand, Mammut wanted to continue to gain visibility in the Peak District as part of their ongoing strategy.
 With an existing relationship with one of the National Park’s most respected independent outdoor retailers, Outside in Hathersage, a collaborative content campaign gave Mammut the opportunity to get to the heart of the area.
 As well as already being a key stockist of Mammut gear, the store hosted a community dedicated to climbing and hiking in the surrounding Peak District hills — the core consumers Mammut wanted to reach.
 If Mammut could work with Outside to create a relevant content campaign, they would not only cement the brand’s relationship with the retailer and its community but put themselves at the heart of one of the UK’s most visited national parks.

 Collaborative content supercharged with social advertising